 Sometimes, during the process of reveiwing applications, admissions staff members will call or email applicants to learn more about the student and his or her interest in Augustana.

 Questions may include:

-- What attraced you to apply to Augustana?
+- What attracted you to apply to Augustana?

 - What are some of the important factors that will go into making your final college decision?

 - When do you plan to visit Augustana?

 Because these questions are important to us, a final admissions decision may be delayed while the admissions staff attempts to reach a student.

 Find out more about individual visits and admissions interviews.
 Learn the best ways to demonstrate your interest in Augustana.